davidgasquez/handbook/Data/Metrics.md

 ![[Quotes#^a5049d]]

+- Metrics are how we express how a company turns its inputs into outputs — how the company creates, captures, transforms, spends, and distributes value.
 - Focus on 3 to 5 metrics.
 You may also want to consider counter-metrics (or pairing metrics) that keep you from [over-rotating on a singular metric](https://www.dataliftoff.com/wp-content/uploads/2022/10/tennis_balls-1536x2048.jpeg).
   - [Design **north star metrics that capture value to the customer** rather than value to your organization](https://roundup.getdbt.com/p/the-perfect-north-star-metric).
 Beware, optimizing against at a single north star metric is like looking exclusively at the score to get insight into how to win the game.
 - Common understanding of a metric matters more than the metric precision.
 That understanding requires some standardization (names, time spans, ...) and that needs [[Coordination]].